 - The -ACalledMethodsChecker_disableBuilderFrameworkSupports option disables automatic annotation inference for builder frameworks.
 Section 7.4 describes its syntax.
-Supply this if you are uninterested in errors in the use of builders, but are using the Called Methods Checker to detect errors in other types of code. - The -ACalledMethodsChecker_disableReturnsReceiver option disables the Returns Receiver Checker (Chapter 23, page 143), which ordinarily runs as a subchecker of the Called Methods Checker.
-If the code being checked does not use fluent APIs, then you can supply this option and the Called Methods Checker will run much faster. - The -ACalledMethodsChecker_useValueChecker option improves precision when analyzing code that uses the AWS SDK's DescribeImageRequest API.
-See Section 7.5.
+Supply this if you are uninterested in errors in the use of builders, but are using the Called Methods Checker to detect errors in other types of code. - The -ACalledMethodsChecker_disableReturnsReceiver option disables the Returns Receiver Checker (Chapter 23, page 146), which ordinarily runs as a subchecker of the Called Methods Checker.
+If the code being checked does not use fluent APIs, then you can supply this option and the Called Methods Checker will run much faster.